 He focuses on competition and market analysis, corporate strategy, and the design and impacts of climate policy, with particular emphasis on oil & gas, electricity, and carbon markets.
 He has advised industrial clients, government departments, and financial institutions.
-Recent projects have included estimating cost pass-through and carbon leakage across numerous emissions-intensive sectors, and assessing competition and infrastructure investment in global gas & LNG markets.
-Robert is also Assistant Director of the Energy Policy Research Group (EPRG) at Cambridge University, a Senior Research Associate at its Judge Business School, and a Fellow in Economics at Peterhouse, Cambridge.
-Earlier in his career, he worked at the Oxford Institute for Energy Studies and McKinsey & Company.
-He has also been a visiting scholar at MIT and an academic visitor at the Bank of England.
+Recent projects include analysing the economics and politics of natural gas in Asia’s energy transition, estimating carbon leakage and cost pass-through across numerous emissions-intensive sectors and assessing competition and infrastructure investment in natural gas markets.
+He is a regular conference speaker especially on strategic issues in the global gas & LNG industry.

-He holds a D.Phil. in Economics from Nuffield College, Oxford University, an M.A. in Financial Economics from the University of St. Andrews, and attended the University of Pennsylvania and its Wharton School as a visiting McNeil Scholar.
-Robert has been a Principal at Vivid Economics since 2008.
+Robert holds a D.Phil.
+Economics from Nuffield College, Oxford University, an M.A. in Financial Economics from the University of St. Andrews, and attended the University of Pennsylvania and its Wharton School as a visiting McNeil Scholar.